-When the council and developers assessed the site access, they originally concluded that access to the proposed residential area would run past IKEA down the lower section of Pincents Lane to the interchange with Sainsbury's and then onto the M4.
+When the Council and Developers assessed the site access, they originally concluded that access to the proposed residential area would run past IKEA down the lower section of Pincents Lane to the interchange with Sainsbury's and then onto the A4.

 Previous explorations solidly indicated that any exiting traffic heading south, passing by the IKEA site will create an additional congestion problem to that which already exists.
-Also, should an exit to the north onto City Road or Little Heath Road now be under consideration, the residents from this new development would add to the already congested traffic going down Langley Hill or even down Sulham Hill towards Pangbourne or Theale to get out to the westbound A4.
+Also, should an exit to the north onto City Road or Little Heath Road now be under consideration, the residents from this new development would add to the already congested traffic going down Langley Hill or even down Sulham Hill (which in itself is a rat run during busy periods and forever in bad repair) towards Pangbourne or Theale to get out to the westbound A4 etc.

-Over the last few weeks, I have noted that the Langley Hill exit route from Tilehurst has already become severely congested due to the M4 roadworks, and I doubt it will ease even when those are completed due to the recent housing additions in the area (i.e. Stoneham's Farm, Dorking Way).
-Another unintended consequence, should the fully opening up of Pincents Lane be considered, would be that people from Purley, Pangbourne and other areas in West Reading will use it to get to IKEA and to Sainsbury's, creating an entirely new and very difficult problem.
+Another unintended consequence, should the full opening up of Pincents Lane be considered, would be that people from Purley, Pangbourne and other areas in West Reading will use it to get to IKEA and to Sainsbury's (and the A4/M4), creating an entirely new and very difficult problem.

-Surely given the current traffic situation, this is now worse than previously assessed and should be reassessed in any future decisions.
+Surely given the current worsening traffic situation, this is now even worse than previously assessed and should be reassessed in any future decisions.